cloudsolver/aws-saa/README.md

 		4. Determine the appropriate use of resource policies for AWS services.
 		5. Determining when to [[federate]] a [[directory service]] with [[IAM]] roles.
 2. Design secure workloads and applications.
-	1. Knowledge:
 	1. Application configuration and credentials security.
 	2. AWS service endpoints.
 	3. Control ports, protocols, and network traffic on AWS.
 	4. Secure application access.
 	5. Security services with appropriate use cases (for example, Amazon Cognito, Amazon Guard Duty, Amazon Macie).
 	6. Threat vectors external to AWS (for example, DDoS, SQL injection)
 	2. Skills:
 		1. Designing VPC architectures with security components (for example, security groups, route tables, NACL, NAT gateways).
 		2. Determining network segmentation strategies (for exampe, using public subnets and private subnets).